-Financial capital, as per the findings, is an expression of the various financial resources of people towards achieving their income generation, and includes cash flows, savings, and access to credit facilities.
-The greater availability of the cash flow enables households to diversify their income flow and enhance their livelihood (Abeje et al. 2019).
-The higher income level can enhance the risk-bearing capacity of the people, making the change in the livelihood diversification strategy of the households feasible.
+Financial capital, as per the findings, is an expression of the various financial resources of people towards achieving their income generation and includes cash flows, savings, and access to credit facilities.
+The greater availability of cash flow enables households to diversify their income flow and enhance their livelihoods (Abeje et al. 2019).
+A higher income level can enhance the risk-bearing capacity of the people, making the change in the livelihood diversification strategy of households feasible.

 R5 stated that;